YottaDB/YDBDoc/AdminOpsGuide/integrity.rst

 To correct the other errors of this type use the DSE CHANGE FILEHEADER command with the BLK_SIZE=, BLOCKS_FREE=, and TOTAL_BLKS qualifiers.

 "Free blocks counter ..." indicates that the count of free blocks in the file header is not correct.
-This error only affects $VIEW("FREECNT",region) and DUMP FILEHEADER which return the information.
+This error only affects $VIEW("FREECNT",region), MUPIP DUMPFHEAD and DSE DUMP FILEHEADER which return the information.

 .. _i4-file-size-errors: